mwong510ca/15Puzzle_OptimalSolver/README.md

 Time:            111.4s          56.6s          13.7s           5.8s           5.7s           3.5s
 Nodes:        492357819      231367077       46383751       20187376       18363209       12715201
 </pre>
 I analysis the behavior of 15 puzzle and my solver.
-I added [symmetry reduction (Section 4)] and circular reduction to speed up the process.
+I added [symmetry (see Section 4)] reduction and circular reduction to speed up the process.
 It improve the process time from 2 mintue to 45 seconds.
 <pre>
 Added symmetry reduction:
 Time:             57.3s          27.9s           7.1s           2.9s           2.8s           3.2s